Kariss83/verbose-broccoli/README.md

 **In order to start run the app :**
 1. Install libzbar0 : `sudo apt-get install libzbar0`
+2. Install opencv for python : `sudo apt install python3-opencv`
-2. Get your repo locally by running : `git clone https://github.com/Kariss83/verbose-broccoli.git`.
+3. Get your repo locally by running : `git clone https://github.com/Kariss83/verbose-broccoli.git`.
-3. Install all dependencies using pipenv (previously installed using pip) : `pipenv install` If you want to participate in development you also have to install dev dependencies using : `pipenv install --dev`
+4. Install all dependencies using pipenv (previously installed using pip) : `pipenv install` If you want to participate in development you also have to install dev dependencies using : `pipenv install --dev`
-4. Create a postgresql DB named `GameZScan` on you computer (alternatively you could use env variable for the DB name)
+5. Create a postgresql DB named `GameZScan` on you computer (alternatively you could use env variable for the DB name)
-5. Set up your environnement variables in a .env file at the root of your project.
+6. Set up your environnement variables in a .env file at the root of your project.
     - EBAY_KEY='*your_ebay_api_key*'
     - RAPIDAPI_KEY='*your_rapid_api_key*'
     - DB_USER='*your_db_user*'
     - DB_PWD='*users_db_pwd*'
     - DJANGO_KEY='*your_secret_django_key*' -- If you are not deploying it in production you can leave that blank
-6. Inside `/datafetcher/oauthclient/` create a file named `ebay-config-sample.json` with the following structure :
+7. Inside `/datafetcher/oauthclient/` create a file named `ebay-config-sample.json` with the following structure :
 `
 {
     "api.sandbox.ebay.com" : {